Back to Honeywell Home Guides

 Manually Set the Correct Time on the Thermostat

 On the Honeywell thermostat display press the Menu or Settings button.
-Navigate to Clock or Time/Date setting.
+Go to Clock or Time/Date setting.
 Adjust the hour to match the current correct time after the daylight saving change.
 Also confirm the AM/PM setting is correct.
 Save the setting.
 This immediate correction fixes the schedule offset so your heating and cooling run at the correct times today without waiting for an automatic sync.

 2